Vision and Goals of Unified Arts

 This spring, we also challenge you to grow the biggest carrot you can possibly grow!
 Bring your carrots, and any other items from your garden that you would like to display, to your Area Track & Field competition (dates provided under our events tab at http://www.specialolympicsarizona.org/events).
 Winners will receive a special prize to help your garden program grow for years to come!
 We will announce multiple winners at the end of the competition and winners will be selected based on the length of the carrot, color of the carrot, width of the carrot, funniest shape of the carrot, and the best overall presentation of your garden!

-Each month, your Unified Club, school, or community delegation have a chance to participate in our Unified Arts Contests!
-Each contest is unique and provides new prizes and incentives for you and your group to get involved!
+Throughout the year, your Unified Club, school, and/or community delegation will have a chance to participate in our Unified Arts Competitions!
+Each competition is unique and provides new prizes and incentives for you and your group to get involved!
 Start by expressing your interest in these contests by completing the Unified Arts Survey (registration form) so we can learn more about how you would like to get involved.
-Once you have completed that, you will begin receiving emails from us at UnifiedClubs@SpecialOlympicsArizona.org at the beginning of the month letting you know who won last month's contest and how you can compete in the next month's contest, not to mention the awesome prizes everyone is winning!
-Winners have had their artwork displayed on our website, blasted on social media, shared to thousands of recipients of the Special Olympics Arizona newsletter, and even have won some awesome awards like $50 gift certificates and art kits, so get involved now before it's too late!
+Once you have completed that, you will begin receiving emails from us at UnifiedClubs@SpecialOlympicsArizona.org letting you know who won the last competition and how you can compete in the next competition, not to mention the awesome prizes everyone is winning!
+Winners have had their artwork displayed on our website, blasted out on our social media, shared to thousands of recipients of the Special Olympics Arizona e-newsletter, and even have won some awesome awards like $50 gift certificates and art kits, so get involved now before it's too late!

 Unified Arts Competition Winners